 Are you in a toxic family dynamic without even knowing it?
 Where I grew up it was common for girls to be raised to care for “The Other Person First.”
 Any other person.
 It didn’t matter whether the person you were supposed to care for was mean to you or hurt you.
 You had to be nice.
-It was the law.
+It was the law that is still the cultural norm for millions of people.
+But having to be nice, or compliant, or silent also occurs in families where there is emotional abuse, or the narcissism of one or more family members.
+Even more common, the toxic family is always present where there is a substance or alcohol use problem.

-That is the core of the toxic family dynamic.
-Being nice and compliant no matter what.
-Even in the nicest families, being thoughtful and kind to others and not getting anything in return is a soul killer.
-Of course there is a difference between not being recognized or heard and actually being emotionally of physically abused.
+Of course, there is a difference between not being recognized or heard and actually being emotionally of physically abused.
 If no one listens to you, you don’t have a voice, and that can make you feel unworthy and unimportant.
 Abuse means you need to figure out how to get help and heal.

 In a toxic family dynamic you can’t make healthy choices for yourself